carchrae/ferry-view/docs/lineup-classifier.md

 zero extra Firestore reads.
 Frames are public, served with immutable cache headers, and **deleted after 14 days** by the nightly `cleanupOldWebcams`.

-Volume: ~100–140 frames/day ≈ 8–10 MB/day ≈ 130 MB steady state — inside
-the free Storage tier.
+Volume: capture runs from 30 min after the previous departure until the ferry arrives back, so ~4–8 frames per sailing, ~50–100 frames/day — inside the free Storage tier.

 ## 1b.
 Departure timelapse (Bowen terminal camera)

 A second timelapse watches the **Bowen terminal** camera as the ferry loads.
-`departureTimelapseDecision()` captures **every minute** (no 5-min gate), starting **10 minutes before** a departure and continuing **until the ferry actually departs** — detected via `matchedDepartureTime`, which the poll sets on the schedule entry once the sailing has left, so capture stops on its own (a −20 min safety cap covers a departure that's never detected).
+`departureTimelapseDecision()` captures **every minute** (no 5-min gate), starting at **max(ferry arrival at Bowen, 10 minutes before the scheduled time)** — a late ferry doesn't burn frames on an empty berth — and continuing **until the ferry actually departs** — detected via `matchedDepartureTime`, which the poll sets on the schedule entry once the sailing has left, so capture stops on its own.
+Safety bounds: at most 30 min past the effective start, never a sailing >60 min past schedule, and a legacy `T−10…T+20` window when arrival is undetectable (AIS outage) — see [webcams.md](webcams.md) for details.
 Frames go to `webcams/bowen/<dateIso>/timelapse/…` and are appended to the sailing's `departureTimelapsePaths`.
 Terminal frames are already tiny (~14 KB) so they are stored uncompressed.